Explicit Non-Abelian Gerbes with Connections: Introduction and results

-If not stated otherwise, all Lie groups $\sfG,\sfH,\ldots$ are assumed to be compact, simply-connected, and semi-simple.
-We denote the unit element of a (Lie) group by $\unit$.
+We denote the unit element of a (Lie) group $\sfG,\sfH,\ldots$ by $\unit$.
 For simplicity, we will mostly use matrix Lie group/algebra notation.
 For example if $g$ is an element of a Lie group and $X$ an element of the corresponding Lie algebra, then $g^{-1}Xg$ is another element of the Lie algebra. \end{remark}